jundalisay/superblist/content/en/material/principles/intro/chapter-01.md

 {{< img src="/graphics/super/layers.jpg" alt="Layers in an image" cap="Reality is made up of 5 Layers which the ancients called the 5 Elements" >}}

-These layers were known to the ancient Greeks, Hindus, and Chinese as the 5 Elements.
+These layers were known to the ancient Greeks, Hindus, and Chinese as the *5 Elements*.
 Currently, Modern Physics only knows 3 of the 5 as:

 1. Strong Force
 2. Weak Force